[(1) A discontinuance or suspension by the [FCA] on the application of the issuer of the securities takes effect—

 (b) in any other case, on such date as may be provided for in that notification].

 (2) If the [FCA] discontinues or suspends the listing of securities on the application of the issuer of the securities it must [notify the issuer (whether in writing or otherwise)].

 [(3) The notification must—

-(a) notify the issuer of the date on which the discontinuance or suspension took effect or will take effect, and
+(a) notify the issuer of the date on which the discontinuance or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 LR1.
 Date of the lease[date]LR2.
 Title Number(s)LR2.1 Landlord's title number(s)[title numbers out of which this Lease is granted.
 Leave blank if not registered]LR2.2 Other title numbers[existing title number(s) against which entries of matters referred to in LR9, LR10, LR11 and LR13 are to be

 Direct discriminationIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to an